zcericola/HTML-CSS-Practice-Problems/README.md

 In this step we will start making the content in the `.mid-content` div by adding a header to it.

   * Open `step-3.css`.
-  * Lets give the element with a class of `.content-mid-header` a height of 100px.
-Like this `height: 100px`.
+  * Lets give the element with a class of `.content-mid-header` a height so it appears like the template image.
   * Now our element is showing on the webpage.
 Good Job!
     * <details>